Chickpeas Dry Beans Faba Beans Lentils Peas Soybeans Fertility & Soil Field Management

 Inoculating Pulse Crops with Rhizobium

-Inoculation is the process of introducing nitrogen fixing bacteria onto the seed or into the soil in close proximity to the seed to ensure successful nodulation.
-The bacteria must come in contact with the developing seedling for infection of root hairs to occur in order to initiate the nitrogen-fixation process.
-Table 2 lists products available.
+Inoculation is the process of introducing nitrogen-fixing bacteria onto the seed or into the soil close to the seed to ensure successful nodulation.
+The bacteria must come into contact with the developing seedling for infection of the root hairs to occur, initiating the nitrogen-fixation process.
+Table 2 lists the products available.

 Figure 2.
 Nodulation of pea.